What is nimbl?

-The card is linked to the Child Account, so adults cannot use nimbl to purchase items directly.
-Through the Parent Account they can top up the children’s account, while through the app they can check how the money is being spent.
-They will receive real-time notifications every time the child buys something with the card and they can also set up daily or monthly spending limits, as well as set up spending blocks.
+The spending card is linked to the Child Account, so adults cannot use nimbl to purchase items directly.
+Through the Parent Account they can top up the Child Account, while through the app they can check how the money is being spent.
+They will receive real-time notifications every time the child buys something with the card, and they can also set up daily or monthly spending limits, as well as set up spending blocks.

 If you have a larger family, nimbl allows up to four Child Accounts (and four cards) for every Parent Account.

-Which types of purchases can I block with nimbl?
+What types of purchase can I block with nimbl?

-You can block online purchases and you can also turn off ATM withdrawals if you don’t want your children to hide any purchase by using cash.
+You can block online purchases and you can also turn off ATM withdrawals if you don’t want your children to hide any purchases by using cash.

-nimbl says it automatically blocks transactions from some age-inappropriate retailers, such as gambling websites, casinos, off-licences, pubs and adult content, but it is ultimately your responsibility to ensure that the card is not used for purchases that require being at least 18 years old. nimbl will not, for instance, refuse a transaction from a grocery store, even if an age-inappropriate product is being bought.
+nimbl says it automatically blocks transactions from some age-inappropriate retailers, such as gambling websites, casinos, off-licences, pubs and adult content, but it is ultimately your responsibility to ensure that the card is not used for purchases that require the consumer to be at least 18 years old. nimbl will not, for instance, refuse a transaction from a grocery store, even if an age-inappropriate product is being bought.

 How do I apply?

-Children cannot apply to nimbl by themselves, parents have to do it.
+Children cannot apply for a nimbl card by themselves, parents have to do it on their behalf.
 You need to be at least 18, living in the UK and the legal guardian of the minor you’re setting up the account for.

-Your child, instead, must be living at the same address as you and be at least eight years old.
+Your child must be living at the same address as you and be at least six years old.

-The online application process requires you to provide proof of identity and proof of address – if you can’t, it will either be refused or you will be granted a restricted account with lower spending limits.
+The online application process sometimes requires you to provide proof of identity and proof of address – if you can’t, your application will either be refused or you will be granted a restricted account with lower spending limits.

 Is nimbl safe?

 nimbl is not a bank, so customer funds are not covered by the Financial Services Compensation Scheme (FSCS), which protects individual deposits of up to £85,000.
 But nimbl is fully regulated by the Financial Conduct Authority (FCA) and is licensed to issue electronic money.

-The card is a Mastercard and is protected by a PIN.
-If it gets lost of stolen, the child can temporarily block it through the app (and unlock it again if the card turns up).
+The prepaid card is a Mastercard and is protected by a PIN.
+If it gets misplaced, the child or parent can temporarily lock it through the app (and unlock it again if the card turns up).
 If the card is permanently lost or stolen you’ll have to report it to nimbl’s customer service and order a replacement, priced at £5.